codacy/docs/docs/organizations/managing-people.md

      What does it mean to be a member of an organization?
      Codacy only analyzes commits in repositories from people who are members of the respective organization -->

-To become a member of an organization on Codacy you must [sign up to Codacy](../getting-started/getting-started-with-codacy.md) and either join an existing organization or add a new one.

 Members of an organization can see the details of the repositories in that organization and add new repositories to be analyzed by Codacy.
 Besides this, **Codacy only analyzes commits to repositories from contributors who are members of the corresponding organization on Codacy**.

 !!! important